welbornprod/colrc/doc_deps/index.md

 for the text strings themselves (the words you want to colorize).

 ## Including
-You must include colr.h and link colr.c in with your program.
+You must include colr.h and compile colr.c along with your program.
 ```c
 #include "colr.h"